dilEMMA16/plantbebes/content/bebes/jeremiah.md

 #### :triumph:  &nbsp; Mature Height
 In good indoor conditions, you can expect the Golden Pothos to trail to 10 feet long

+In the wild, they can grow up to 20m (65.5 feet!) long

 </br></br>

 #### :fire:  &nbsp; Temperature
 Average home temperature of 65°F-75°F. If you’re comfortable, the Pothos is comfortable.

+Can endure extreme temperatures (41-95F)

 </br></br>